 Selling a House in Spring:

-Spring is the best time to sell a house.
+Spring is the best time to sell homes fast.
 This is generally because good weather and in-bloom gardens make properties look their best.
-There is usually a lot of sun which makes buyers more prepared to house hunt, and families tend to try and coincide new purchases with the end of the school year.
+There is usually a lot of sunshine which makes buyers more prepared to house hunt, and families tend to try and coincide new purchases with the end of the school year.

-There is also a lot of buyers about after the Christmas lull and the Easter holidays provide a lot of time off.
+There are also a lot of buyers after the Christmas lull and the Easter holidays provide a lot of time off.
+The Easter bank holiday is always the best time to sell out of spring.

 Selling a House in Summer:

 The height of Summer is not a great time to sell a house and you usually get mixed results.
-School holidays take up a lot of parents time and a lot of people go away on holiday.
+Summer school holidays take up a lot of parents’ time and a lot of people go away on holiday.

 August has a particularly desolate property market.
-If you want to sell your house in summer, its best to do it as early as possible.
+If you want to sell your house in summer, it’s best to do it in early summer.
+On the bright side (pun intended!) there are more daylight hours which gives you more time to sell!

 Selling a House in Autumn: